-- be listed or eligible for listing on the Alberta Register of Historic Places; - have an associated Statement of Significance; and - have a written approval from the municipality for the conservation work identified on the application.
+- be listed or eligible for listing on the Alberta Register of Historic Places, - have an associated Statement of Significance and - have a written approval from the municipality for the conservation work identified on the application.

 The Alberta Register of Historic Places is an online listing of designated historic resources.
 It includes Provincial Historic Resources and Municipal Historic Resources that have provided mandatory documentation and have met the conditions for listing.
-For information on the process for listing Municipal Historic Resources on the Register, visit the Municipal Historic Resources page and contact your municipality.
+For information on the process for listing Municipal Historic Resources on the Register, visit Municipal heritage and contact your municipality.